Categories

 In general, the analytic signal provides all the advantages associated with the complex plane representation.
 This is especially noticeable when dealing with modulations, demodulations and communications signals.

 This section demonstrates both mathematically and with graphical examples an important property associated with complex notation and, consequently, with the analytic signal.
 More specifically, the complex representation has the inherent ability to easily discern the instantaneous envelope and phase of a real bandpass signal.
+Also the power since it is directly related to the envelope.
 In the following, this property is particularized individually for both the analytic signal and the complex envelope.
 In addition, a video illustrating this processing with a realistic example is shown.

 2.1 Analytic Signal